 Board of Directors

-Spokane Clean Air is governed by a 5-member Board of Directors (RCW 70A.15.2000).
-The Board holds monthly meetings on the first Thursday of each month, unless otherwise publicized.
+Spokane Clean Air is governed by a 5-member Board of Directors who serve four-year terms.
+The Board conducts monthly hybrid meetings on the first Thursday of each month, at 9:30 a.m., unless otherwise publicized.
+Meeting agendas are posted a week prior to each meeting on our homepage under “Notices & Hearings.”

 Meet our Board Members: